 You can strengthen and build essential life skills, such as, teamwork, cooperation, communication, and dedication.

 Below are some steps to help guide you through the process of entering as an exhibitor at the Oneida County Fair.

 What Else Can a 4-Her Do At the Oneida County Fair?

-The Youth Fair Assistants contribute their time and talent to facilitate the face-to-face judging process at the Oneida County Fair.
-They help the exhibit entry process run smoothly and quickly so that we can avoid delays in judging.
+The Youth Fair Assistant contributes their time and talent to facilitate the face-to-face judging process at the Oneida County Fair.
+They help the exhibit entry process run smoothly and quickly so that delays in judging can be avoided.
 Fair assistants help the judges function effectively, and they help exhibitors have a positive experience during face-to-face judging.

 Look at the previous year’s Oneida County Junior Division Fair Book.
 This will list all of the different categories of exhibits you can bring to the fair.
 No Internet access or technology at hand?
 Stop into the UW-Extension Oneida County Office – we can print one for any 4-H family!
 You can also ask your local librarian or contact the Oneida County Fair Committee.